joaobelo92/auit/README.md

 # Adaptive User Interfaces Toolkit
 This repository contains AUIT, a toolkit to support the design of adaptive user interfaces in XR

-We use multi-object to combine different preferences and achieve an optimal adaptations of 3D user interfaces.
+We use multi-object optimization to combine different preferences and achieve optimal adaptations of 3D user interfaces.
 For more information about each different component refer to the publication.

 ## To run and use AUIT